-Acacia, Ageratum, Alonsoa, Amanthus, Aster, Scarlet Basil, Begonia Tuberous, Begonia, Bluebell, Caladium, Calendula, Campanula, Chrysanthemum, Cobaea, Cockscomb, Coleus, Dianthus, Dusty Miller, Fern, Fuschia, Geranium, Scented Geranium, Heliotrope, Impatiens Lobelia Marigold, Moonflower, Morning Glory, Nasturtium, Oxalis Pansy, Periwinkle, Petunia, Portulaca, Primrose, Rose, Miniature Rose, Snapdragon, Sweet Alyssum, Thunbergia, Verbena, Zinnia. ("Grandmother's Flowers" (found at the Teapot Press web site has a more extensive list).
+Acacia, Ageratum, Alonsoa, Amanthus, Aster, Scarlet Basil, Begonia Tuberous, Begonia, Bluebell, Caladium, Calendula, Campanula, Chrysanthemum, Cobaea, Cockscomb, Coleus, Dianthus, Dusty Miller, Fern, Fuschia, Geranium, Scented Geranium, Heliotrope, Impatiens Lobelia Marigold, Moonflower, Morning Glory, Nasturtium, Oxalis Pansy, Periwinkle, Petunia, Portulaca, Primrose, Rose, Miniature Rose, Snapdragon, Sweet Alyssum, Thunbergia, Verbena, Zinnia. ("Grandmother's Flowers".

-About Author: Cheryl Hurd has been writing about the late Victorian Era for more than six years, and is the author of several "little books for Victorian pursuits", including the Victorian Yellow Pages, a mail order resource for Neo-Victorians.
-Cheryl was recently invited to lecture on Victorian domesticity at the Carnegie Museum in Pittsburgh, PA.
-Visit her website at www.teapotpress.com.
+About Author: Cheryl Hurd has been writing about the late Victorian Era for many years, and is the author of several "little books for Victorian pursuits", including Dressing up Victorian and the Victorian Yellow Pages, a mail order resource for Neo-Victorians.
+Cheryl was also invited to lecture on Victorian domesticity at the Carnegie Museum in Pittsburgh, PA.